-What is the expected capital value of the project on completion?
-Unknown What is the expected capital value of the project of competion?
-What is the expected yearly income or contribution to the economy that will be generated by or as a result of the project?
+1 What is the expected capital value of the project on completion?
+Unknown What is the expected yearly income or contribution to the economy that will be generated by or as a result of the project?
 Unknown Will the project contribute to service infrastructure?
 YES NO Is the project a public amenity?
 YES NO How many new employment opportunities will be created during the development phase? ± 30 What is the expected value of the employment opportunities during the development phase?
 Unknown What percentage of this will accrue to previously disadvantaged individuals?
-90% How will this be ensured and monitored (please explain): Employment opportunities to be allocated, as according to municipal policy/guidelines which promote the employment and appointment of previously disadvantaged individuals.
-How many permanent new employment opportunities will be created during the operational phase of the project?
-Unknown What is the expected current value of the employment opportunities during the first 10 years?
+90% How will this be ensured and monitored (please explain): Employment opportunities to be allocated, as according to municipal polic y/guideline es which promote the employment and appointment of previously disadvantaged individ duals.
+How many permanent new employment opportunities will be created during the operational Unknown phase of the project?
+What is the expected current value of the employment opportunities during the first 10 years?
 Unknown What percentage of this will accrue to previously disadvantaged individuals?
-Unknown How will this be ensured and monitored (please explain): Employment opportunities to be allocated, as according to municipal policy/guidelines which promote the employment and appointment of previously disadvantaged individuals.
-Any other information related to the manner in which the socio-economic aspects will be impacted: -
+Unknown How will this be ensured and monitored (please explain): Employment opportunities to be allocated, as according to municipal polic y/guideline es which promote the employment and appointment of previously disadvantaged individ duals.
+Any other information related to the manner in which the socio-economic aspects will be impacted Any other information related to the manner in which the socio-economic aspects will be impacted: